Pediatric Sleep Center

 Conducting sleep studies around the clock, our Sleep Disorders Center consistently meets the highest AASM standards and is committed to providing excellent care for children.

-Located in the Winthrop Wellness Pavilion at 1300 Franklin Avenue, Garden City, NY, the Sleep Disorders Center includes:
+Located in the NYU Winthrop Wellness Pavilion at 1300 Franklin Avenue, Garden City, NY, the Sleep Disorders Center includes:

 - Eight, five-star “hotel-style” sleep rooms